-Terms, definitions and acronyms of the travel industry from A – Z. Click on a letter to see the terms and descriptions.
+Travel terms, glossary, definitions and acronyms of the travel industry from A – Z. Click on a letter to see the terms and descriptions in our glossary.

 The difference in fares collected when exchanging a ticket.